 You also need to know if it’s an outdoor event.
 This is important.
-Frankly if it was an outdoor wedding and the cake would have no where to sit other than in the direct hot sunlight, I would just decline the order.
+Frankly, if it was an outdoor wedding and the cake would have nowhere to sit other than in the direct hot sunlight, I would just decline the order.

-I just did not want to take a chance on having a client take me to court for a refund for something like that when I knew it would not stand up to the heat.
+Personally, I just did not want to take a chance on having a client take me to court for a refund for something like that when I knew it would not stand up to the heat.

-Now, not all outdoor events are like that…it’s just the middle of the summer ones and the ones where there is no other place to keep the cake cool until it/s time to cut it.
+Now, not all outdoor events are like that…it’s just the middle of the summer ones and the ones where there is no other place to keep the cake cool until it’s time to cut it.

 If you’re curious about what happens to a cake in direct heat and sunlight like that and how long it actually takes to collapse (it’s not long), I’ve linked a YouTube video below that shows that.

 And this video isn’t filmed in a weird weather region either.
 This bakery is in Dallas, Texas which is about an hour and a half road trip from where I live.

-I mean another over 85 and in the direct sun is getting real scary.
+Next up, you want to ask about all the details of the cake and what type of cake they’ll need.
 Is this a birthday cake?
 A wedding cake?
 What type of event?